CyberDataLab/disinfox/README.md

 ### 📰 Incident management

-The **Incidents** page provides a structured view of all reported disinformation incidents.
+The **Incidents** page provides a structured view of all reported disinformation incidents and a search bar to quickly find specific incidents.

 ![DISINFOX disinformation incident listing](imgs/listing.png)